httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 {{?RFC8336}}, clients opting not to consult DNS ought to employ some alternative means to increase confidence that the certificate is legitimate.

-One such means is the Affiliated Domain certificate extension defined in {extension}.
-Clients SHOULD require that server certificates presented via this mechanism share at least one affiliated domain with the certificate presented in the TLS handshake.
+One such means is the Allowed Primary Domain certificate extension defined in {extension}.
+Clients SHOULD require that server certificates presented via this mechanism contain the Allowed Primary Domain extension and require that a certificate previously accepted on the connection (including the certificate presented in TLS) lists one of the Allowed Primary Domains in the Subject field, the Subject Alternative Name extension, or the Affiliated Domains extension.

 As noted in the Security Considerations of [I-D.ietf-tls-exported-authenticator], it difficult to formally prove that an